aeore/escxmlcc/README.md

 escxmlcc
 ========

-Console code generator for C++ and editor with GUI for state machines.
+C++ console code generator and editor with GUI for state machines.
 This generator is on the proof-of-concept stage.

 ##### License